Danish bank accused of Russia money laundering

 The Tribunal de Grande Instance de Paris said Danske Bank's branch in Estonia helped to move €15 million of "money from organised fraud and tax evasion" in Russia into France and other EU jurisdictions between 2008 and 2011.

-It said the Danish lender did it via "multiple transactions … in an organised manner" in debits "without any economic justification" that were designed to "hide the final destination of the defrauded funds and to benefit from them abroad".
+It said the Danish lender did it via "multiple transactions … in an organised manner".

+It said the debits were "without any economic justification" and were designed to "hide the final destination of the defrauded funds and to benefit from them abroad".

 The French action, spearheaded by Renaud Van Ruymbeke, a hawkish magistrate, could end in a fine.